 Eartips – All sizes and shapes accounted for

-The generous selection of tips on offer is definitely a good thing and you would have a hard time not finding a set that works for you.
+The generous selection of offer tips is definitely a good thing, and you would have a hard time not finding a set that works for you.

-You get 2 silicone buds styles, a dual flange and Comply foam to try to find the right fit.
+You get 2 silicone buds styles, a dual flange and Comply foam, to find the right fit.

-Isolation with these tips installed was above average and the earphones would easily be suitable for flying and commuting.
-Most of the external noise was either reduced or completely eliminated during the review testing.
+Isolation with these tips installed was above average, and the earphones would easily be suitable for flying and commuting.
+Most of the external noise was either reduced or eliminated during the review testing.